MichaelJahns/TreHello/README.md

 ##### Day Three
 * Adjusts where users can go
 * Adds user profiles, the ability to edit user profiles, and redirects for users who havent
-* Road Maps Next steps
+* Road Maps Single Task View, and User Tasks View
 * Adjusts timing and reloads for better user experience

 ##### Day Two